-In case the nature of the transaction is sell side, the seller may not visit the buyer’s facility or its capabilities, but in case it is a kind of outsourcing contract, carve-out of a division wherein the seller continues to be a customer to the buyer, they may like to see their capabilities.
-The bankers make sure that his client, i.e. the seller is absolutely confident of the same, as in that case, money is not the only thing to be seen.
+In case the nature of the transaction is sell-side M&A, the seller may not visit the buyer’s facility, but in a case where it is a kind of outsourcing contract, carve-out of a division wherein the seller continues to be a customer to the buyer, they may like to see their capabilities.
+The banker makes sure that his client, the seller, is satisfied regarding the buyer.

 One of the very important tasks of the banker is to negotiate with the potential buyer and maximize the valuation of the company.
-The bankers arrange calls and meetings with the buyer and discuss various adjustments that should be done regarding the valuation.
-Needless to say, he acts from a seller’s point of view and pushes a higher valuation.
+The banker arranges calls and meetings with the buyer and discusses various adjustments that should be done regarding the valuation.
+Needless to say, he acts from the seller’s point of view and pushes a higher valuation.

-Once the negotiation is done and a consensus decision about the valuation and other key parameters is reached, companies sign the definitive agreement, which are prepared by the lawyers.
-The role of the bankers is to look for the purchase price with a special focus on working capital requirements.
-As far as legal clauses are considered, the bankers may form a legal team to advise the sellers or the sellers may hire a law firm from outside to assist on the agreement.
+Once the negotiation is done and a consensus decision about the valuation and other key parameters is reached, companies sign the definitive agreement, which is prepared by the lawyers.
+The role of the sell-side M&A banker is to look for the purchase price, with a special focus on working capital requirements.
+As far as legal clauses are considered, the bank may form a legal team to advise the sellers or the sellers may hire a law firm from outside to assist with the agreement.

 Once the definitive agreement is signed, the buyer and seller may need to get approval from various regulatory bodies.
-In order to finalize the deal as soon as possible, the banker acts as an intermediary and gets all the documents exchanged between all concerned parties.
+In order to finalize the deal as soon as possible, the banker acts as an intermediary and gets all the necessary documents exchanged between all concerned parties.

 Thank you for reading CFI’s guide to an investment banker in sell-side M&A. CFI is a leading provider of financial modeling courses for investment banking professionals.
 To help you advance your career, check out the additional resources below: